Amazon announced an investment of $700 million in the next four years to provide a massive training program focused on upskilling 100,000 employees.

-Due to the COVID-19 pandemic and the related global recession of 2020, the lockdown has accelerated the labor market’s transformation.
-According to The Future of Jobs Report 2020, a survey based on the interrogation of 2 500 companies in 46 countries, of the World Economic Forum, the main developments are as follows:
+Due to the COVID-19 pandemic and the global recession of 2020, the lockdown has accelerated the labour market’s transformation.
+According to The Future of Jobs Report 2020, a survey based on the interrogation of 2 500 companies in 46 countries of the World Economic Forum, the main developments are as follows:

 New ways of working, home office

-With remote works, the work as known by most of the co-workers, managers have profoundly changed.
-How do you recruit, onboard new co-workers?
-How do you do communicate, train?
-A whole set of new skills is needed to overcome challenges, face this new reality.
-For many, it is like a need to reprogram our mind.
+With remote work, the work, as known by most co-workers and managers, has profoundly changed.
+How do you recruit and onboard new co-workers?
+How do you communicate and train?
+A whole set of new skills is needed to overcome challenges and face this new reality.
+For many, it is like a need to reprogram our minds.

 Acceleration of the pace of technology adoption and automation.

-Big data, cloud computing and e-commerce are still high on companies agenda.
-We also see an increasing interest in encryption, artificial intelligence and non-humanoid robots.
+Big data, cloud computing and e-commerce are still high on companies’ agendas.
+We also see an increasing interest in encryption, artificial Intelligence and non-humanoid robots.